Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-ontology-english.rst

 	that determine the efficiency of the technical elements making up a kind of photovoltaic panel.
-All instances of the corresponding ``Modlet`` will share these ``Experiment settings``, but these settings may differ from one simulation to another (ex: a given technology could be made more cost-effective in another simulation relying on a different context).
+All instances of the corresponding ``Modlet`` will share these ``Experiment settings``, but these settings may differ from one simulation to another (e.g. a given technology could be made more cost-effective in another simulation relying on a different context).